Noah-Huppert/kube-git-deploy/README.md

 repository.
 Actions will be executed in order: Docker -> Helm

 Golang CLI configures which GitHub repositories webhooks should be created for.

-## Configuration File
-`kube-git-deploy.toml`.

-Can contain any number of sections.

-Each section has the following fields:

-- `helm_chart` (Optional, String)
-    - Helm chart to deploy
-	- If chart is located in repository value should be in form: `repository@chart`
-	- Otherwise should be local path to chart
-- `docker` (Optional, Map)
-	- `tag` (Required, String)
-		- Docker image tag

-Go templates can be used in this file.
-The following variables will be available:

-- `git` (Map)
-	- `branch` (String)
-		- Commit branch
-	- `sha` (String)
-		- Commit SHA